 - 2 tempura shrimp

 - Bring a saucepan of water to the boil and add a pinch of salt.
-Take your spinach and hold it at the leaves.
-Submerge the stalks into the boiling water and hold it there for 30 seconds.
+Take 50 g spinach and place the stalks into the boiling water, holding it there for 30 seconds without submerging the leaves.
 (Hold it with tongs to prevent burns.)

-- After 30 seconds have passed, submerge the rest of the spinach in the boiling water and continue to boil for another 30 seconds.
+- After 30 seconds have passed, submerge the rest of the spinach into the water and continue to boil for another 30 seconds.